matloff/omsi/README.md

 </blockquote>

-The basic idea is that the software will display on the screen, for each student and each exam problem, the student's answer.
+The basic idea is that the grading software will display on the screen, for each student and each exam problem, the student's answer.
 In the case of coding questions, the software will also run the code and display the result.
 In each case, the instructor then inputs the number of points he/she wishes to assign.
 In summary, OMSI runs

 ```
 for each student: